-Petrol and diesel prices reached record highs in 2022, putting an added strain on motorists at a time when living costs are also on the rise.
+Petrol and diesel prices have reached record highs, putting an added strain on motorists at a time when living costs are also on the rise.

 But, thankfully, there are things you can do to improve your car's fuel economy, reducing the number of times you need to visit a fuel station.

 We've provided some of the best ways to improve your miles per gallon and make your life on the road that little bit easier.

 Drive more efficiently

 Don’t worry, it’s not about driving at a snail’s pace – going slow can often mean lower gears and higher revs.
 Instead, simply driving smoothly is better for your fuel consumption.

 In fact, most cars return the best economy at around 45-55mph.
 Driving too fast or too slow on a road where it’s legal and safe to travel at a higher speed can be detrimental to fuel efficiency.

 Of course, it’s always best to drive at normal, legal speeds.
 But try to time gear changes to perfection, never rev madly to accelerate and avoid harsh braking by looking ahead and anticipating traffic conditions.
 See congestion ahead?
 Ease off the accelerator and slow naturally, rather than keeping the power on and braking close to the queue.